-Following the release of examination results, students who have failed any element of the FPE will receive an invitation from the Director of Undergraduate Studies to see the failed script by arrangement.
+Following the release of examination results, students who have failed paper 1301 will receive an invitation from the Director of Undergraduate Studies to see the failed script by arrangement.
+To see failed scripts from language (O.S.) papers, students may apply to Edyta Karimi at the Faculty of Asian and Middle Eastern Studies.